-During the walk of the field, count the total number of species/group - presence is considered to be a positive indicator which occur in the field.
+During the walk of the field, count the total number of species/group - presence is a positive indicator which occur in the field.
+As outlined in training, do not begin the survey in the field margin or at pinch points that are not representative of the whole field and do not spend longer than you should in 'nice' corners.

-On the score card, tick off how many positive indicators are present in the field.
+On the app, mark off each positive indicator present in the field.

-Note: A minimum of 14 indicator species are required for a field to be scored as species-rich grassland.
+\Note: If 14 or more indicator species are noted the field will be scored as a species-rich field instead

-A.2 What is the combined cover of positive indicators throughout the field?
+A.2 What is the cover of positive indicators component of the grassland?

 Higher cover of positive indicators can be associated with better quality grasslands, unless one or a few dominate, which can indicate sub-optimal quality.
+Hen Harrier Programme Wet Grasslands have lower thresholds than a habitat focused programme might have as the vegetation structure is more important for delivering Hen Harrier Programme requirements than the indicator species number and cover.